-At Heathcote Primary School: Children are encouraged to develop their independence when dressing and undressing and by organising their personal belongings throughout the Reception Year.
-Reception Practitioners plan for more structured activities to be undertaken during the summer term.
-During summer term, we encourage less dependence on adult support.
-Reception children meet Year One teachers during whole school activities during the reception year.
-Individual EYFS Profile sheets and all assessment records are passed on to Year One Teachers.
-Children's learning journeys will be passed up to new class teachers.
-Reception and Year One teachers meet to discuss individual needs of children in July.
-Reception children visit their new Year One class and teacher for a session on "Move up Day" in June During the Autumn and Spring Term in Year One elements of the EYFS are maintained for continuity as well as valuing the importance of a practical, play based curriculum.
-In Year One children are given choice in the activities they access.
+At Heathcote Primary School:

+- Children are encouraged to develop their independence when dressing and undressing and by organising their personal belongings throughout the Reception Year. - Reception Practitioners plan for more structured activities to be undertaken during the summer term. - During summer term, we encourage less dependence on adult support. - Reception children meet Year One teachers during whole school

+- activities during the reception year. - Individual EYFS Profile sheets and all assessment records are passed on to Year One Teachers. - Reception and Year One teachers meet to discuss individual needs of children in July. - Reception children visit their new Year One class and teacher for a session on "Move up Day" in June - During the Autumn and Spring Term in Year One elements of the EYFS are maintained for continuity as well as valuing the importance of a practical, play based curriculum. - In Year One children are given choice in the activities they access.
 There are plenty of hands-on tasks and practical activities, as well as a role play area and use of an outdoor learning area.

+MONITORING

-MONI TORING The ef ffectiveness of the policy will be monitored during the year through; Monitoring of teaching and learning by the SLT/ SMT/ Governors and the Early Years staff.
-Visits from the inspectorate or advisory team, Sampling of pupils' work.
-Analysis of data to consider trends or other issues arising Target setting as the year progresses working to ensure each child is at a level appropriate to their needs and abilities The R ole of the Early Years Foundation Stage Phase Leader is; to advise the Head Teacher of action required to develop the area to monitor the implementation of the Early Years Foundation Stage Curriculum to develop and build upon the strong partnership with parents and carers in order to support the children's learning and development encourage staff to attend relevant training to support implementation of new initiatives to advise on the purchase, organisation and maintenance of teaching and learning resources to take a leading role in monitoring and evaluating the Foundation Stage provision, along with the Head Teacher and the member of the Governing Body who has a special interest in the Foundation Stage.
+The effectiveness of the policy will be monitored during the year through;

+- Monitoring of teaching and learning by the Early Years Lead/ SLT Governors - Visits from the inspectorate or advisory team - Sampling of pupils' work - Analysis of data to consider trends or other issues arising - Target setting as the year progresses working to ensure each child is at a level appropriate to their needs and abilities

+The Role of the Early Years Foundation Stage Phase Leader is;

+- to advise the Head Teacher of action required to develop the area - to monitor the implementation of the Early Years Foundation Stage Curriculum - to develop and build upon the strong partnership with parents and carers in order to support the children's learning and development - encourage staff to attend relevant training to support implementation of new initiatives - to advise on the purchase, organisation and maintenance of teaching and learning resources - to take a leading role in monitoring and evaluating the Foundation Stage provision, along with SLT